-- The Draft Technical Guidance requires chloraminated systems to address ammonia in discharges. - On April 21st, at the TAC Board Meeting, a TAC Subgroup Workgroup was formed to work with the PA DEP, both Clean Water and the Bureau of Safe Drinking Water to address the issues related to chloraminated discharges. - The TAC Subgroup Workgroup and PA DEP were unable to address the industry issues of concern at the July 14th TAC Board Meeting, however, additional information regarding ammonia levels in spills and discharges was collected and presented at the October 27th TAC Board Meeting to the TAC members and Clean Water Bureau staff. - The Technical Guidance information can be found at: https://files.dep.state.pa.us/PublicParticipation/Advisory%20Committees/AdvCommPortalFiles/TAC/2022/BCW_Presentation_TGD1.pdf
+- The Draft Technical Guidance requires chloraminated systems to address ammonia in discharges. - On April 21st, at the TAC Board Meeting, a TAC Subgroup Workgroup was formed to work with the PA DEP, both Clean Water and the Bureau of Safe Drinking Water to address the issues related to chloraminated discharges. - The TAC Subgroup Workgroup and PA DEP were unable to address the industry issues of concern at the July 14th TAC Board Meeting, however, it was decided that additional information regarding ammonia levels in spills and discharges would be collected and presented at the October 27th TAC Board Meeting. - The Technical Guidance information can be found at: https://files.dep.state.pa.us/PublicParticipation/Advisory%20Committees/AdvCommPortalFiles/TAC/2022/BCW_Presentation_TGD1.pdf